lazlo-bonin/ludiq-reflection/README.md

 ## Usage

 1. Create a behaviour script
-2. Add `using Ludiq.Reflection;` to your namespaces.
+2. Add `using Ludiq.Reflection;` to your namespaces
-2. Add a `UnityVariable` or `UnityMethod` as a public member
+2. Add a `UnityMember` as a public member
+3. Add a `[Filter]` attribute to choose which members are shown
-3. Set your bindings in the inspector
+4. Set your bindings in the inspector
-4. Access the variables and methods directly from your script!
+5. Access the variables and methods directly from your script!

 Here's a simple example that will display the value of any method and any variable on start:
 ```csharp